Go to the Students section

 The course runs for 48 months.
 Apprentices attend the University for intensive blocks of study and train on a continuous basis within their Practice.

 The Apprenticeship programme is based on the full time MArchD and Part 2 programme at Oxford Brookes University, which is accredited by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB) as well as the Board of Architects Malaysia (LAM).
-The Programme has been University Validated and IfA approved.
 For full application details, please see the 'How to apply/ entry requirements' section.

 This programme is grounded on the belief that architects should be thinking well beyond the constraints of market forces and the traditional disciplinary limits of the profession, towards forms, technology and spaces for a more sustainable future.